Paying tax: self-employed

 If you are self-employed, you’ll need to make a self-assessment tax return each year.

-As you fill in your return there are various expenses and allowances you should to take into account to work out the income you’ll be taxed on (your taxable profits)
+As you fill in your return, there are various expenses and allowances you should take into account to work out the income you’ll be taxed on (your taxable profits).

-Broadly, taxable profits are your yearly takings less allowable business expenses, annual investment allowance, capital allowances and losses.
+Broadly, taxable profits are your yearly takings, minus allowable business expenses, annual investment allowance, capital allowances and losses.

 Self-employment tax period

-Your profits are worked out for an accounting period.
-This is usually 12 months.
+Your profits are worked out for an accounting period – usually 12 months.